An Introduction to the Inductive Bible Study Method

 I – Interpretation

-During this step of the Inductive Bible study method, you are working to understand with the text means.
+During this step of the Inductive Bible study method, you are working to understand what the text means.

 • Look for connections between the text and the gospel and the broader message of the Bible.